TejodhayBonam/AIMIGO/README.md

-# Advanced Multimodal Chatbot Readme
+# AIMIGO

 Welcome to my advanced multimodal chatbot!
 Here's a breakdown of what it can do and how to get it up and running.
-## HUMAIN multi-modal multi-task chatbot
+## AIMMIGO advanced multimodal multi-task chatbot
 <div align="center">
   <img src="images/AIMIGO.png" alt="AIMIGO">
 </div>